 My sister, Beth, has started the puppies in their training classes, puppy classes to be exact, with our good friend Jamie from Seize the Leash.
 Now Beth has been doing quite a bit of training at home already, but this was the first time they were in a new environment.
 Ooooo, can we say distractions?!?

 Roo is the golden and Ava is black.
 Roo is a bit more adventurous.
 Ava likes to hang back and assess the situation.
 The are inseparable and if one goes off to explore the other will follow within a few seconds.
 They did great and had quite a bit of fun.
 But not as much fun as the humans watching their uncoordinated explorings.

 Welcome to my blog; Cult of the Greyhound.
 It's all about the dogs, well, and also my photos.
 In my alternative reality I am a photographer.
 Add to that a fascination with greyhounds and there is no way to remove the camera from my hands when near the hounds.
 I have 4 greyhounds; Willow, Breeze, Dru and Angel, and they are a constant source of entertainment for me and fodder for the camera.
 Greyhound photography, gotta' love it!

 most of the photos you see on this blog are available either as a free desktop, a for a fee stock photo, or for a fee fine art print.
 The same goes with the backcountryphotographyaz blog.
 Just let me know if you see a photo you would like.
 Thanks.
 All photos are copyright Backcountry Photography, all rights reserved.
-If you would like to use one of my photos, for any reason, (even the fine art prints), please email me, email@example.com we should be able to work something out.
+If you would like to use one of my photos, for any reason, (even the fine art prints), please email me, backcountry_photos at yahoo.com, we should be able to work something out.